SoK: A Stratified Approach to Blockchain Decentralization: Governance

+\textbf{\emph{Improvements and Conflict Resolution.}} Decision-making mainly concerns conflicts that arise regarding potential blockchain modifications and improvement proposals.
+Proposals may affect \emph{mining}, \eg changing the PoW function~\cite{monero-change} or switching to PoS~\cite{ethereum-merge}, the \emph{consensus protocol}, \eg changing block structure~\cite{bitcoin-cash-fork}, or \emph{token ownership}, \eg denylisting~\cite{ethereum-fork}.
 In theory, anyone can propose changes in blockchain systems and respond in some way, depending on their role.
-For example, PoW full nodes pick a side in a debate by choosing which ledger version to extend.
-Token owners influence decision-making directly, by operating PoS full nodes and/or participating in voting mechanisms, or indirectly, by choosing which ledger to transact on.
 In essence, full nodes assume executive, legislative, and judicial powers by operating the ledger and choosing its rules, while other actors voice their opinions by affecting the token's market price~\cite{alston2019constitutions}.
 The governance \emph{resource} is decision-making power, which may take various forms, and the \emph{relevant parties} are all active entities in the system.

-If the other layers are centralized, governance follows suit.
-For instance, if mining is concentrated around a few operators, they might force a choice by mining on one ledger, or if a handful of investors own most tokens, they could manipulate the market to force a choice favorable to them.
-If disagreement turns into a stalemate, systems may split into distinct ledgers, that share the same history up to a point but diverge thereupon~\cite{bitcoin-forks,ethereum-fork}.
+If the other relevant layers are centralized, governance follows suit.
+For instance, if mining is concentrated around a few operators, they might force a choice by mining on one ledger.
+Where a voting mechanism is employed to reach a decision, voting power typically corresponds to each participant's wealth, with each token granted one vote (due to the pseudonymous nature of these systems).
+If ownership is concentrated around a small number of stakeholders, the decisions might aim at benefiting these few parties in the short term, at the expense of the system's long-term benefit.
+If a disagreement turns into a stalemate, systems may split into distinct ledgers, that share the same history up to a point but diverge thereupon~\cite{bitcoin-forks,ethereum-fork}.
 These outcomes harm the system's \emph{stability}, and indirectly threaten its \emph{safety} and \emph{liveness}.